 Marketing and Customer Acquisition During Economic Downturn

-On Tuesday, April 7th, M13 partners hosted virtual office hours to discuss pressing challenges facing startup leaders today.
-We are former founders and operators, have successfully navigated periods of economic downturn, and have been sharing strategic approaches to finance, talent, data, digital marketing and more.
+On April 7, M13 partners hosted virtual office hours to discuss pressing challenges facing startup leaders today.
+As former founders and operators, we’ve successfully navigated periods of economic downturn and wanted to share strategic approaches to finance, talent, data, digital marketing, and more.

-Founders are experiencing a number of changes as it relates to marketing and customer acquisition.
+Founders are experiencing a number of marketing and customer acquisition challenges.
 How do you balance an offense vs. defense strategy in this climate?

-CPMs are becoming more affordable as advertisers withdraw and consumers spend more time online.
-Unfortunately you can’t control these macro impacts to consumer behaviors, but you can focus on your customer experience and evaluate your acquisition and conversion funnels.
+CPMs are going down as advertisers withdraw and consumers spend more time online.
+Unfortunately, you can’t control these macro impacts to consumer behaviors, but you can focus on your customer experience and evaluate your acquisition and conversion funnels.
 Determine the areas that you can positively impact and that could improve your metrics throughout your funnels.

 If you are at scale, invest some of your margin into those things.
 Look at leading indicators on your paid acquisition.
 Understand if your hypotheses on your tests are actually coming to fruition.
 Most startups are thinking about these things on a day-to-day basis right now, but I would recommend mapping out your strategy over the next few weeks.
 Make sure your test plans are nimble, particularly with regards to the areas of your business that you can control.